 All respondents completed the BCSSE using a paper/pencil version of the survey while attending OSU START.
 As expected 99% reported that they anticipated being full-time students.
 More men than women responded to the survey which mirrors the enrollment of OSU.
-This finding however is somewhat different as typically more women will respond to surveys than men.
-It is likely that the classroom setting and monitored survey administration may have influenced this return.
+The classroom setting and monitored survey administration fostered a higher return rate than in electronically administered surveys of this nature.

-Most respondents listed white (non-Hispanic) as their race with approximately 23% reporting a race other than white.
-Approximately 32% of the respondents were first generation college student, defined as no parent or guardian completed a 4-year degree.
+Most respondents listed white (non-Hispanic) as their race with approximately 25% reporting a race other than white.
+Approximately 34% of the respondents were first generation college students, defined as no parent or guardian having completed a 4-year degree.

-Further, most students had attended a public high school (87%) and the majority (53%) reported a high school grade point average of A (i.e., A+, A, A-).
+Further, most students had attended a public high school (88%) and the majority (54%) reported a high school grade point average of A (i.e., A+, A, A-).
 Another 46% reported a grade point average of B (i.e., B+, B, B-).
-Only about 1% reported less than a B average.
+Only about 1% reported less than a B-average.